Pass on the Pouch: Why Picky Eaters & Sensory Kids May Need Less Food Pouches

 We’re not here to ban pouches forever (you’ll never hear us say never), but we do want to show you why over-reliance on pouches might keep your toddler from becoming a confident, curious eater...and what to do instead.

-Why Toddler Food Pouches May Hold Your Child Back
+Why Food Pouches May Delay Your Child's Development

 Toddlers are in a crucial stage of brain, body, and sensory development.
 Every bite, chew, and swallow is practice for skills they’ll use for a lifetime.
 But pouches, while convenient, skip several key steps: